-If the AC denies your request for review or determines that the ALJ’s decision was correct, you can appeal the decision to the federal district court.
+If the Appeals Council denies your request for review or determines that the ALJ’s decision was correct, you can appeal the decision to federal district court.
 The length of time it takes the federal district court to decide an appeal is about eight months from the date it was filed.
 You can look up the wait times for your specific state on the federal district courts website.

 Remember that these are estimated wait times.
 It can take the SSA more, or less, time to decide your claim.

 You will be notified by mail if your case is pulled for a quality assurance review.
 The purpose of these random reviews is to make sure that DDS employees, who work for the state and not for the SSA, are making decisions that follow the SSA’s guidelines.
-You will have to wait longer for a decision about your claim if it is pulled for review.
+You will have to wait longer for a decision about your claim if it is selected for review.

 Disability applicants often don’t provide enough supportive evidence about their disability when they first apply for benefits.
-This is important because DDS uses the medical records in your file to decide whether you are disabled.
+Submitting evidence is important because DDS uses the medical records in your file to decide whether you are disabled.
 To increase your chances of being approved earlier in the process, you must provide the SSA with as much information about your condition as possible.
-Examples of medical evidence include: hospital records, lab results, pharmacy records, and your treating doctors’ reports.
+Examples of medical evidence include: hospital records, lab results, pharmacy records, and your doctors’ reports.

 The SSA will expedite (speed up) the approval process in some critical cases.
-Here are examples of the when a case can be expedited:
+Here are examples of when a case can be expedited: